kr-colab/ReLocator/README.md

 [![Documentation Status](https://readthedocs.org/projects/relocator/badge/?version=latest)](https://relocator.readthedocs.io/en/latest/?badge=latest)

 You can find the full documentation at [https://relocator.readthedocs.io/en/latest/](https://relocator.readthedocs.io/en/latest/).
+This is a work in progress and will be updated as we add more features and examples.
+Please refer to that documentation rather than this README for the most up to date information.

 `Locator` is a supervised machine learning method for predicting the geographic origin of a sample from genotype or sequencing data.
 A manuscript describing it and its use can be found at https://elifesciences.org/articles/54507